Christopher Neville

 Biography

 Christopher Neville is an independent historic preservation and public history consultant.
 His research-driven interdisciplinary practice draws on over twenty-five years of experience in heritage conservation, architectural restoration, field archaeology, public art, and other forms of site-specific investigation and interpretation.
 Significant past collaborations include projects with the Lower East Side Tenement Museum, the Place Matters project, the historic preservation consulting firm Higgins, Quasebarth & Partners, the public art collective REPOhistory, and the architectural restoration firm Traditional Line, all in New York.
-He teaches in the historic preservation programs at both Pratt Institute and Columbia University.
+He has taught for over ten years in the historic preservation graduate programs at Pratt and at Columbia University.

 Education